MasonJinLuo/hobbyhookup/README.md

 ## Testing

-After downloading or cloning the repository to your desktop, reate a database in MySQL Workbench entitled "hobbyhookupdb."
+After downloading or cloning the repository to your desktop, create a database in MySQL Workbench entitled "hobbyhookupdb".
 Use said database and seed it with the seed document in the /db folder, or add your own seeds and enter them into the MySQL database.
 Add your MySQL Workbench password to the config.json.

 Navigate to the file folder that holds the HobbyHookup files in the terminal.
 Type "npm install".
 Type 'webpack' to build the application, then run the server: "node server.js"